nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 ### **Low-Level Controller:**

-- The Arduinos had more than enough GPIO especially with all of the sensors not being shipped in and able to be used.
-The team was able to cut down to using only one Arduino instead of the expected two Arduinos.
+- The Arduinos had more than enough GPIO especially with all of the sensors not being shipped in time.
+The team was able to cut down to using only one Arduino instead of the expected two Arduinos from the original detailed design.
 This saved space in the final implementation and simplified the final implemented design.

 ### **Top-Level Controller:**

-- The top-level controller is being fed about 5.23 V ***(have picture)*** from the battery via the barrel jack.
+- The top-level controller is being fed about 5.2 V ***(have picture)*** from the battery and through a buck converter via the barrel jack.

-- The communication between the Arduino and Jetson ran a 115200 baud, which is the max speed that can be reliably accomplished with the Arduino Mega2560.
+- The serial communication between the Arduino and Jetson ran a 115200 baud, which is the max speed that can be reliably accomplished with the Arduino Mega2560.

 ### **Delivery Subsystem (was called Consumption):**